Fostering creativity in your living room through decor

 It’s a sad fact of life that with more people than ever before living and working in urban environments, we just don’t get out enough these days.
 Bringing the outdoors inside can go a long way towards meeting our needs for nature, purifying our air and relaxing the mind.

 That goes for light as well.
-I know that the chances of remodeling your space are slim enough no matter whether you live in a rented apartment or a house you own, so let’s leave that to one side, shall we?
+I know that the chances of remodelling your space are slim enough no matter whether you live in a rented apartment or a house you own, so let’s leave that to one side, shall we?
 For spaces with big windows: great!
 Open those blinds!
-For darker spaces it’s more difficult, but still doable, to bring a feeling of lightness into your life.
+For darker spaces, it’s more difficult, but still doable, to bring a feeling of lightness into your life.

 Our top tips for dark homes include: